-The figure divides the factors affecting agricultural output into different categories.
-First, there are the external factors, i.e. the factors that are beyond the control of farmers or policy makers but which could have an impact on agricultural output.
+Figure 2 divides the factors affecting agricultural output into different categories.
+First, there are the external factors-that is, the factors that are beyond the control of farmers or policymakers but that could have an impact on agricultural output.
 Such factors could for instance include climate and world market prices of agricultural goods.
 Second, agricultural production is affected by the amount of inputs used in agriculture.
 Inputs include a range of factors, from labor and land to capital, like seeds, water, fertilizer and tools.
-(Presently, we will focus on the factors that complement labor.)
 Moreover, the better the technology, the more output will be produced with a given bundle of inputs.
 In practice, it can be difficult to separate inputs and technology in agriculture.
-New seeds are inputs but their proper use may require technological change, e.g. through extension services, and additional inputs, such as irrigation, to be effective, as in the case of the Green Revolution.
+New seeds are inputs but their proper use may require technological change (e.g., through extension services) and additional inputs (such as irrigation) to be effective, as in the case of the Green Revolution.
 Finally, investments in inputs and technology are affected by infrastructural and institutional factors.
-These include for instance transportation, markets and property (land) rights.
+These include for instance transportation, markets, and property (land) rights.

-4.1 External Factors
+3.1 External factors

 Parts of Southeast Asia are among the most fertile areas on earth.
 Unfortunately, Timor-Leste is not one of those places.
-The fertile part of Southeast Asia ends somewhere after Bali, and the eastern part of the archipelago is characterized by a climate which is not ideal for agriculture.
+The fertile part of Southeast Asia ends somewhere after Bali, and the eastern part of the archipelago is characterized by a climate that is not ideal for agriculture.
 The problem is best described as one of too little or too irregular rain and land with steep slopes and low fertility.